-Day two of the 2017 County Galway Cross country competition was held on Sunday last, in the Kilcornan Estate in Clarenbridge.
-400 plus athletes competed across a packed programme of Juvenile races from U9 through to U19 age groups, with a large crowd in attendance to view some of the county’s best athletes.
+Day one of the 2019 County Galway Cross country competition was held on Sunday last, in the Palace Grounds in Tuam, in perfect autumnal conditions.
+Almost 400 athletes competed across the Juvenile Uneven age’s races from U9 through to U19, and the Senior Ladies and Men’s races.

 Galway Bay Races

-Almost 3,000 runners competed last Saturday in sunny Salthill, across the three Run Galway Bay races in a hugely successful series of events.
+Over 3,000 runners competed last Saturday in Salthill, across the three Run Galway Bay races in a hugely successful series of events.

 Kilkenny City Harriers athlete Eoin Everard won the 10k in a fast time of 31.48, well clear of Kevin Glynn in second of Castlegar AC in second.

 Third overall and first lady was Grace Lynch of Iveragh AC in Kerry in a superb time of 35.44, with Sinead Whitelaw second lady over the line and Ruth Kelly third

 The talented Michael Canty of Moy Valley AC produced a great run as he won the marathon in 2 hours 37 minutes, with Brian Leahy of Raheny second in 2 hours 41 minutes with Peter Burns third in 2 hours 43 minutes.

 First lady home was Jenna Burton in 3hours 15 minutes, ahead of Brittany Spurrell and Louise Jones in second and third respectively.

 Sergio Ciobanu of Clonliffe Harriers AC won the Half Marathon well in a great time of 66.29 with Raheny Shamrocks Freddy Keron Sittuk in second and Gary Higgins of North Sligo third.

 First lady was Adrianna Melia of Longford AC in 1.22.16 after a great battle with Heather Noon, with Grainne Ni Uallachain of GCH third home.